MONKEY ELECTROCUTIONS – WHAT SHOULD YOU DO?

 Many people have asked us what they should do if they find a monkey being electrocuted on an uninsulated electrical wire or transformer.
 It’s important to know the best way you can help our wildlife in need.
 Always follow these important steps:

-1. CALL 8824 3323 – We will come and rescue the monkey and provide immediate medical attention.
+1. CALL 8824 3323 – This is our wildlife emergency hotline – we will come and rescue the monkey and provide immediate medical attention.

 2. DO NOT try to knock the monkey down if it’s being electrocuted on uninsulated wires or power transformers!
 You can be killed!

 You risk being killed by electrocution if you try to help an animal who is stuck on a live electrical wire or transformer.
 Do not use bamboo poles, tree branches, palm fronds or anything at all to reach the monkey.
 You WILL get electrocuted.

 We know it is hard to watch an animal in pain, but you cannot help without special equipment.